 This would carry over into stories like Tomb of the Cybermen, The Web of Fear and The War Games and really became the dominant characteristic of Troughton’s Doctor that would also in turn carry over into later Doctors too such as Sylvester McCoy and Matt Smith.

 I don’t think the Second Doctors manipulative side however was ever more effective than it was against the Daleks.
-The Daleks were the only enemies who were a match for the Doctor, as they knew all of his tricks.
-Thus he would often be forced to go the extra mile against the monsters.
+The Daleks were the only enemies who were a match for the Doctor, as they knew all of his tricks, and so he would often be forced to go the extra mile against the monsters.

 You can see that in Evil the way the Doctor and the Daleks use everyone around them like pieces on a chessboard and are constantly trying to stay one step ahead of each other.